 Summa health system regularly cares for and treats sexually transmitted diseases in the greater Akron area.
 Our care is fully confidential, and we’re able to treat a variety of diseases and conditions.
-If you’re concerned you may have an STD, schedule an appointment today as sexually transmitted diseases can be a serious health concern regardless of age.
+If you’re concerned that you may have an STD, schedule an appointment today as an STD can be a serious health concern regardless of age.

-is the most common and serious complication of sexually transmitted diseases (STDs), aside from Human Immunodeficiency Virus/ Acquired Immune Deficiency Syndrome (HIV/AIDS).
-Left untreated, PID can cause infertility (inability to conceive a child/get pregnant).
+PID is the most common and serious complication of STDs, aside from Human Immunodeficiency Virus/ Acquired Immune Deficiency Syndrome (HIV/AIDS).
+Left untreated, PID can cause infertility.

-PID is caused by bacteria, often the same type responsible for several sexually transmitted diseases, such as gonorrhea and chlamydia.
+PID is caused by bacteria, often the same type responsible for other STDs, such as gonorrhea and chlamydia.

 Although women of any age can develop PID, sexually active women under age 25, and those of childbearing age are at the greatest risk of acquiring the disease.
 Women who use IUDs are also at an increased risk.

-Each individual may experience symptoms differently, but the following are the most common symptoms:
+Each individual may experience PID symptoms differently, but the following are the most common: